schmit/schmit.github.io/menu/about.md

 ## Experience

+- **OpenAI**, Aug 2025 - Present

+    Member of Technical Staff working on Model Measurement.

+- **Datadog**, May 2025 - Jul 2025

+    Staff Engineer following the acquisition of Eppo.

-- **Eppo**, Nov 2021 - Now
+- **Eppo**, Nov 2021 - May 2025

-    The statistics engineering team focuses on combining statistical rigour with an intuitive product that empowers everyone to analyze experiments with confidence.
+    As Head of Statistics Engineering, I led a team focused on combining statistical rigour with an intuitive product that empowers everyone to analyze experiments with confidence.
-    Projects include work on sequential confidence intervals, [CUPED](https://www.geteppo.com/blog/bending-time-in-experimentation), contextual bandits, geolift, and feature flagging architecture.
+    Projects included work on sequential confidence intervals, [CUPED](https://www.geteppo.com/blog/bending-time-in-experimentation), contextual bandits, geolift, and feature flagging architecture.

 - **Stitch Fix**, Jun 2018 - Nov 2021